Category:

 ++++++++++++++++++++++++++

-BREAKING NEWS: Fantastic guest blog at The Veil War on the writing of The Voynich Cypher.
+BREAKING NEWS: Fantastic at The Veil War on the writing of The Voynich Cypher.

 MORE BREAKING NEWS: Interview, book review of The Delphi Chronicle, Book 1, and a short story.
 Must read!
 With author Kathleen Patel.